 Learn everything about Chateau Preuillac Medoc, with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property, information on vineyards and winemaking.
+Learn the best vintages, a history of the property, and information on vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Preuillac History, Overview

 When the Bouet family purchased Chateau Preuillac in 1969, it was in quite a dilapidated shape.
-Not only did they build a new chateau, they also renovated the vineyards and wine making facilities before selling the property in 1998.
+Not only did they build a new chateau, they also renovated the vineyards and wine-making facilities before selling the property in 1998.

 The vineyard was sold to a partnership headed by the Mau family, (who also own a large negociant company as well as Chateau Brown in Pessac Leognan) and the Dirkzwager family.
-The Dirkzwager family are well known for their Dutch distilleries.
+The Dirkzwager family is well known for their Dutch distilleries.

 Even though the estate was renovated only 20 years earlier, Chateau Preuillac was again updated in the vineyards and winemaking facilities after the new owners took control of the Left Bank estate.

 In late 2014, it was announced that Chateau Preuillac was sold to an investment group, headed by the Chinese investor Gen-Xiong Li, who agreed to retain the previous owner, Jonathan Mau as a consultant for at least one year.

 Chateau Preuillac occupies 42 hectares of land with 26 hectares under vine.
 The vineyard is planted to 53% Merlot, 45% Cabernet Sauvignon and the remaining 2% is planted to Cabernet Franc.
 The vineyards of Chateau Preuillac are located in the cooler climate area of the northern Medoc, above the St. Estephe appellation, not too far from Chateau Potensac.